Miya Bholat Miya Bholat

 Incomplete driver qualification (DQ) files trigger violations during audits and compliance reviews.
 Missing medical certificates, expired CDL copies, or outdated motor vehicle records (MVRs) are common findings.

-The issue often isn't intentional noncompliance — it's poor document control.
+The issue often is not intentional noncompliance.
+It is poor document control.

 Hazmat and Cargo Securement Violations